-- Fixed interest rate of 4.99% for the 2022-2023 academic year - · Cumulative lifetime undergraduate loan limit of \$23,000 - · No payments required while enrolled in school - Loan origination fee of 1.057% for loans disbursed after October 1, 2022
+- Fixed interest rate of 5.50% for the 2023-2024 academic year - Cumulative lifetime undergraduate loan limit of \$23,000 - No payments required while enrolled in school in at least six credits - Loan origination fee of 1.057% for loans disbursed after October 1, 2023

 Federal Direct Unsubsidized Loans: The Federal Direct Unsubsidized Loan is a federal student loan that is not based on financial need.
 Interest accrues on unsubsidized loans from the time the loan is disbursed by the school.
 If the borrower does not pay the interest as it accrues, it is capitalized (added to the loan balance).
 The interest is not paid by the federal government.
-This is the key difference between subsidized and unsubsidized student
+This is the key difference between subsidized and unsubsidized student loans.

-- Fixed interest rate of 4.99% for the 2022-2023 academic year - Borrow up to \$10,500 per year, depending on grade level and dependency status - Cumulative loan limit of up to \$31,000 for dependent undergraduate students, and up to \$57,500 for independent undergraduate students - · No payments required while enrolled in school - Loan origination fee of 1.057% for loans disbursed after October 1,2022
+- Fixed interest rate of 4.99% 5.50% for the 2023-2024 academic year - Borrow up to \$10,500 per year, depending on grade level and dependency status - Cumulative loan limit of up to \$31,000 for dependent undergraduate students, and up to \$57,500 for independent undergraduate students

+- No payments required while enrolled in school in at least six credits - Loan origination fee of 1.057% for loans disbursed after October 1,2023